 GR’s mission is to promote cooperation across municipal boundaries and to be a forum for ideas and experience exchanges within the region.
-The activities within GR will be of municipal benefit, while strengthening the region nationally and internationally.
+The activities within GR will be of municipal benefit while strengthening the region nationally and internationally.

 Location: Iasi, Romania

 Located in the N–E of Romania, at the present eastern EU border, Iasi Airport is one of the most ancient accredited airports in Romania.
 It was established in 1932, having legal personality from 1992.
-Its Vision is to become the essential air hub to link the East of European Union and the rest of the world.
-Its overall objective is to develop a modern airport, fully functional, appropriate and consistent with standards set by the airlines and by the globally development of technology.
+Its Vision is to become the essential air hub to link the East of the European Union and the rest of the world.
+Its overall objective is to develop a modern airport, fully functional, appropriate and consistent with standards set by the airlines and by the global development of technology.